ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i dont want to unarchive that repos, i was a good kid, i didnt do that, but i still kind of did it. everybody does it.

+i made a voicenote directed at jason like i said i would, 9 mins long, lemme upload it

 ------------------
 # Oct
 ------------------